Yujm888/dsh-turn-rail/README.md

 A Codex-style auto-hiding turn rail for DeepSeek Harness Web.

+Minimal by design: no settings, no extra panels, zero runtime dependencies.

 The rail lives on the right edge of the conversation.
 Move the pointer near the edge and it fades in; move away and it fades out.
 Hover the thin zone around a marker to preview that turn, click anywhere in the wider marker area to jump.